microsoft/pxt-adafruit/docs/lessons/magic-logo/quiz.md

 <br/>

-## 2. Write the condition that detects when the BBC micro:bit logo is facing up and vertically orientated.
+## 2. Write the condition that detects when the @boardname@ logo is facing up and vertically orientated.

-## 3. Write the code to display a downward pointing arrow when the BBC micro:bit logo is down.
+## 3. Write the code to display a downward pointing arrow when the @boardname@ logo is down.

 ![](/static/mb/lessons/magic-logo-0.png)